MirageJian/Varkt-Blog/web_client/README.md

 Such as `"production-zh": {}`

 ### Proxy config
 When in the development mode, use `--proxy-config proxy.conf.json` parameter to start.
+(Deprecated)

 In `proxy.conf.json`, I define the port and how to rewrite the url like anti-proxy \(nginx\).

+**New way of using proxy file**: Proxy can be configured in `angular.json` file.
+Please see `...architect.serve.options.proxyConfig: 'proxy.conf.json'`

 ### About ngsw-config.json
 navigationUrls defines which kinds of url will be accepted, so I use those url config to make apis work properly